gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Damn magicians.
 Damn them to rot forgotten for a thousand harrowing years.
 Oh yes, Lady Kembe was very helpful, very helpful indeed.
-Steal a pair of boots for no apparent reason from an ex-lover who just happens to be a captain in the emir's guard---yes, m'lady, that's very helpful, no reason needed.
+Steal a pair of boots for no apparent reason from an ex-lover who just happens to be a captain in the emir's guard—yes, m'lady, that's very helpful, no reason needed.
 Climbing walls and skulking on rooftops in the middle of the night is just what my old back needs to loosen it up, thank you very much for the opportunity.
-Oh, and for the distraction---being chased by that bloody Gifted falcon the guard has working for them these days certainly took my mind off the likelihood of being eaten alive by a giant leech or---
+Oh, and for the distraction—being chased by that bloody Gifted falcon the guard has working for them these days certainly took my mind off the likelihood of being eaten alive by a giant leech or—

 Gaaah.
 And oh, she says, I forgot to mention, there's another way to reach the Moonset Door, a secret way known only to those whose souls are attuned to the